 Inside your Attic and Crawl Space

 Outside Your Home

-For tips on protecting your foundation, see our drought mitigation guide.
+For tips on protecting your foundation, see our drought adaptation and mitigation guide.

 A good interior and exterior house layout can assist with passive heating and cooling and lighting interior spaces efficiently.
 Passive cooling uses the design of the house to prevent high temperatures without air conditioning or other mechanical assistance.

 In addition to the design of your home, your surroundings can either decrease or amplify your heat risk.
 Densely built city areas with little green cover are prone to the “Urban Heat Island” effect where pavement, buildings, and other surfaces trap and retain heat.
 If you have the choice, purchase or build housing in areas with open spaces and vegetated shoulders.

 For homeowners, preparing for extreme heat helps maintain the value of your investment and provide comfort to those living inside.
 Carefully preparing for heat illness and mitigating the sun’s access to your home can help you and your family avoid the risks of extreme heat.
 As a backup plan, identify a designated cooling center or places with publicly available cooling such as a library or shopping mall.